 “But we did.
 Let’s not focus on bad things that never came to pass.
 The sorcerer didn’t get you that day, and his men didn’t hurt anyone.
 That’s all that matters.”

 Wesley wanted to believe him, but couldn’t stop the sick twist of guilt in his already churning belly that they’d all been exposed to the sorcerer’s evil because of him.

 “Don’t, love.
 It’s not your fault,” Wen said, obviously reading him.
 He curved a hand around the back of Wesley’s head and leaned in to press a kiss against his temple.

 Jarrad had stayed quiet, for a change, but Wesley could almost feel more questions blazing beneath his silence.
 It didn’t help, and, selfishly, he was glad Jarrad wasn’t asking them right now.

 To Malcolm, Wen said, “What does he want with Wesley?
 Obviously it’s because he’s an ondaen, but what does Byram need him for?
 What did he need your friend Kai for?”

 “I…I don’t know exactly.”

 “Malcolm, you said you talked to your friend for two years.
-You said he didn’t want to do the things the sorcerer asked him to.
+You said he didn’t want to do the things the sorcerer forced him to.
 You have to know what those things were.”
-Wen’s voice had edged into a growl.

 “Hey, now you back off!”
 Jarrad said, moving to stand next to Malcolm.
 “He’s been honest with us all night.
 If he doesn’t know this, he doesn’t know.”